EEEManchester/MallARD_Pixhwak/README.md

  When QGC launches you may see an error saying 'Parameters are missing from firmware.
 You may be running a version of firmware which is not fully supported .....'.
 This is normal, just proceed.

 3. Finish the sensors setup in QGroundControl - click sensors and follow procedures for accelerometer and gyro - autopilot rotation set to none

+split these instruction here - this final bit just for mavros mavlink

 5. Vehicle Setup --> parameters --> SYSID_MYGCS = 1
 6. Application Setting --> AutoCOnnection to the following devices --> only select UDP